Glen Bartlett - Chairman

 Steve joined the Board in 2014 and is a member of the Nominations and Remuneration Committee and is the Board’s representative trustee of the Red and Blue Foundation.

-Steve’s previous experience is predominantly in stockbroking and financial markets including as Head of Private Clients Australia for Patersons Securities, one of Australia’s largest retail stockbroking firms and as Managing Director of Intersuisse Ltd. He has held senior executive positions within the Little Group and was a Non-Executive Director of De Grey Mining until July 2019.
+Steve’s previous experience is predominantly in stockbroking and financial markets including as Head of Private Clients Australia for Patersons Securities, one of Australia’s largest retail stockbroking firms and as Managing Director of Intersuisse Ltd. He has held senior executive positions within the Little Group and was a Non-Executive Director of De Grey Mining until July 2019 and Chairman of Purifloh Ltd until November 2019.

 He holds a Diploma in Financial Markets, is a Master Stockbroker and Responsible Executive of the ASX.